The Fair Women

 I have supported Artistic Director Cathryn Boot and other Trustees to progress a small theatre company to charitable status.
 This is a voluntary position enabling me to learn more about indoor theatre, broaden my networks and contribute to the growth of an exciting new company dealing with some important questions.

-The Arts; theatre, dance, arts festivals, outdoor performance, live music & cinema.
+I enjoy theatre, dance, arts festivals, outdoor performance, live music & cinema.
 House renovation and property development.
-Former narrowboat owner.
-Air BnB host.
+Former narrowboat owner, 5 star holiday let and Air BnB host.

 I have travelled extensively & have enjoyed visiting extreme climates or areas which have rich wildlife or very different cultures to my own.